lobre/ghosts/README.md

 ## Modes

-Ghosts has three different modes.
+Ghosts has two different modes.

  - **Direct mode (default)**: containers IP will be used directly for matching with host.
  - **Proxy mode**: all containers hosts will be redirected to the proxy IP (can be defined using the binary parameter `-proxyIP`).
- - **Traefik mode**: Same as proxy mode but this will allow using traefik labels to generate hosts.

 ## Binary parameters